imballinst/imballinst.dev/src/pages/blog/visit-therapist-4/index.md

 Although what she said validates my concerns that mental health can affect physical health, which fed my ego because back then [there were people who said happiness doesn't affect health](https://peepohappy.id/blog/top3-achievements-frustrations-2020), I will still try to find references to ensure that what she said was valid.
 Bear in mind that I am not an expert in this field, so my thinking below **could** be wrong... and you don't have to agree with me.

 Instead of finding facts that back up my therapist's argument, I found that [mental stress raises platelet activity](https://link.springer.com/article/10.1007/s11481-020-09945-4)... which is probably a good thing?
 I spent some time looking for more references and I learned about [thrombocytopenia](https://www.mayoclinic.org/diseases-conditions/thrombocytopenia/symptoms-causes/syc-20378293), a condition in which someone has a low platelet count.
+The following is a direct quote from that article.

 > Thrombocytopenia might occur as a result of a bone marrow disorder such as leukemia or an immune system problem.
 Or it can be a side effect of taking certain medications.
 It affects both children and adults.
 >
 > Thrombocytopenia can be mild and cause few signs or symptoms.
 In rare cases, the number of platelets can be so low that dangerous internal bleeding occurs.
 Treatment options are available.

 In my case, thankfully my platelet count didn't drop too low to the extent that internal bleeding occurred.
 Since I didn't have bone marrow disorder, I looked upon [what might cause a problem on my immune system](https://www.webmd.com/balance/stress-management/news/20180619/severe-stress-may-send-immune-system-into-overdrive).

-> Comparing more than 106,000 people who had stress disorders with more than 1 million people without them, researchers found that stress was tied to a 36 percent greater risk of developing 41 autoimmune diseases, including rheumatoid arthritis, psoriasis, Crohn's disease, and celiac disease.
+While the writer remarked that stress was tied to a 36 percent greater risk of developing 41 autoimmune diseases, I don't think I was carrying an autoimmune disease.

-After looking up on the list of autoimmune diseases...
-I don't think it fits my cases back then, as that list of diseases seems scarier than what I suffered.
-Back to the Mayo Clinic article:

-> Platelets are produced in your bone marrow.
-Factors that can decrease platelet production include:
->
-> - Leukemia and other cancers
-> - Some types of anemia
-> - Viral infections, such as hepatitis C or HIV
-> - Chemotherapy drugs and radiation therapy
-> - Heavy alcohol consumption
+I went back to the Mayo Clinic's article and figured out that viral infection can also contribute to lower platelet production.
+This aligns with what my doctor said, which led to the next question: _"How did the virus infect my body if I had an immune system?"_

-Viral infections seem more like it, as my doctor said it was probably a viral infection when I was getting my infusion.
-I know that viruses can't break through our body's immune system unless it is weaker than the virus, so I searched for more references and found the article, ["Stress, Illness and the Immune System"](https://www.simplypsychology.org/stress-immune.html).

-> When we’re stressed, the immune system’s ability to fight off antigens is reduced.
-That is why we are more susceptible to infections.
+I know that when we are healthy viruses can't break through our body's immune system, so I searched possible factors that may weaken the immune system.
+I discovered this article ["Stress, Illness and the Immune System"](https://www.simplypsychology.org/stress-immune.html), which its writer claimed, _"When we’re stressed, the immune system’s ability to fight off antigens is reduced.
+That is why we are more susceptible to infections"_.

 I also discovered a similar fact from Healthline, ["Effects of Anxiety on the Body"](https://www.healthline.com/health/anxiety/effects-on-body#Immune-system).
+The following is a direct quote from the article.

 > In the short term, this increases your pulse and breathing rate, so your brain can get more oxygen.
 This prepares you to respond appropriately to an intense situation.
 Your immune system may even get a brief boost.
 With occasional stress, your body returns to normal functioning when the stress passes.
 >
 > But if you repeatedly feel anxious and stressed or it lasts a long time, your body never gets the signal to return to normal functioning.
 This can weaken your immune system, leaving you more vulnerable to viral infections and frequent illnesses.
 Also, your regular vaccines may not work as well if you have anxiety.

 I think this was also what my therapist said to me during our session (but I forgot to write it down).
 So, I guess, "mental health impacts physical health" is a valid argument?
 Maybe.
-But, even if you don't think it is because there hasn't been any thorough research about it, I suggest you be kind to people, that's all.
+But, even if you don't think it is because there hasn't been any thorough research about it, I suggest you to be kind to other people, that's all.
 It's simple, really.
 What does it cost for you to be good to people?
 None.

 ### The calm before the storm